 What have you done to make your school or community a better place?

 In grade 11, I moved to a new city and enrolled in an International Baccalaureate Diploma Program.
-One evening, I went to see a friend who was one grade above me and we talked about subjects offered by the school.
+One evening, I went to see a friend who was one grade above me and we talked about the subjects offered by the school.
 He asked me what subjects I chose, so I started listing out some.
 But as soon as I said Computer Science, he interrupted and suggested me to choose something else.
 I only realized what he meant 3 months into the course.
 The teacher was new and the unstructured nature of the course required us to aggressively self-study.
 School started at the end of July, and in October, we had to start working on our projects to code an application.

 By September 2018, I realized that no one in the class knew how to code except me.
 There was a vacuum created by the curriculum pace and the unfamiliarity of the class with the self-study structure of the course.
 I empathized with my classmates’ confusion; learning coding can be intimidating because it is convoluted and filled with jargon.
 I knew this because I was there once.
 I wanted to help, but I did not know how to propagate my knowledge to large number of students.